Disney Think Fast: Controls

 Both versions of the game have a different control scheme.
 In the PlayStation 2 version, the game uses Buzz! buzzers, which are bundled with the game.
-In the Wii version, players have to use the D-pad to choose an answer.
+In the Wii version, players have to use the D-pad (or the Analog Stick) to choose an answer.
 There's also an option to use motion controls.
-In the motion control scheme, players hold the B button while awkwardly moving the Wii remote up, down, left or right to choose an answer.
+In the motion control scheme, players hold the B button (or C Button) while moving the Wii Remote (or Nunchuk) up, down, left or right to choose an answer.

 Development

 Think Fast was first announced at Disney's Press Release in July 2008.
 Disney promised the game to be a family favourite party game for the holiday season.
 The PlayStation 2 version is bundled with a set of Buzz! buzzers, while the Wii version utilises the Wii Remote and Nunchuk as buzzers.
 Craig Relyea, senior vice president of global marketing, said: "The perfect party game for the entire family, Disney TH!NK Fast is guaranteed to give your brain cells a high-intensity entertainment workout this holiday season.
 Whether you're 6, 16 or 60, you're never too old for a friendly showdown".